dkwolf1/hass-security/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

 ### Exit Codes

-If you see an error message similar to `smartctl returned an error code (2) while processing /dev/sda`, this means that `smartctl` (not Scrutiny) exited with an error code.
-Scrutiny will attempt to print a helpful error message to help you debug, but you can look at the table (and associated links) below to debug `smartctl`.
+If you see an error message similar to `smartctl returned an error code (2) while processing /dev/sda`, this means that `smartctl` (not Hass-Security) exited with an error code.
+Hass-Security will attempt to print a helpful error message to help you debug, but you can look at the table (and associated links) below to debug `smartctl`.

 > smartctl Return Values